pupilfirst/wd201-scripts/working-with-npm/npm-scripts/README.md

 While this is the right way to run the **Node.js** code, when you have a huge application with many dependencies which need to be combined before execution this will become tedious.

-Using `npm` can solve this issue for us.
+Using `npm` scripts, we can solve this issue.

 Navigate to the `package.json` in your **Node.js** application folder.